isaaclyman/js-powered-search/README.md

 ## Wishlist

 - Allow passing in a fake "test file" or "test line" to the appropriate functions.
 The contents should pass the test defined by the predicate.
 Otherwise, you'll receive an error message.
 This will give a quick understanding of what the test is looking for.
+- Allow imports in search definition file.
+(This is untested, probably doesn't work, and may not be possible.)